Bridge Over Adversity: THE BOOK

 Kevin's dad, Al Desrosiers, grew up in Rhode Island.
 His parents had immigrated from Canada, and he spoke only French until he was a teenager.
 Al dropped out of high school, then joined the Air Force.
 After meeting Kevin's mom, moving to St. Louis, and having two children, Al realized he could not provide his family with the opportunities he dreamed of, so he took action.
 His first step: obtaining his GED.
 Next, he enrolled in college using the GI Bill.
 For four years, he attended school full time, worked full time, and worked as much overtime as he could get to make a better life for his family.
 During that time, Kevin and his sister did not see him often, and their mom, Marian Desrosiers, was the glue that held the family together.
 Soon, Al graduated with an electrical engineering degree which opened career opportunities that allowed him to give his children opportunities they never had.
 Those sacrifices taught Kevin the importance of hard work, education, and family values.

 Kevin's father-in-law, Porfirio Gurrola, was born in Arizona after his parents fled Mexico in 1911, during the Revolution.
 When he was an adult, he moved to Fillmore, California.
-His first job in the U.S. was picking crops in the fields.
+His first job in the U.S. was picking oranges in the fields.
 Porfirio met and married his wife, Pilar, and they started a family, eventually having nine children.
-The family struggled to make ends meet, so as soon as the children were old enough, they too brought in the crops to bring in extra money.
+The family struggled to make ends meet but also encountered racial biases which made it difficult to move up socially as well.
+When they were old enough, a few of the children helped in the fields on weekends.
 Porfirio showed initiative, learned new skills, and went into construction.
 Despite having only a sixth grade education, he saw how important education was.
-He made sure his children learned English and prioritized their schooling.
+Even though their first few children grew up speaking Spanish, Porfirio and Pilar made sure all their children learned English and prioritized their schooling.
 Porfirio and Pilar taught the same values to their children that Kevin's parents taught him, and as a result, gave his children a better opportunity to succeed in life.